inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 Inheritance can be used to derive new, specialized node types from existing ones.
-A derived NED type may add new parameters, gates, submodules, or connections, and may set inherited unassigned parameters to specific values.
+A derived NED type may add new parameters, gates, submodules, or connections and may set inherited unassigned parameters to specific values.

-For example, :ned:`WirelessHost` is derived from :ned:`StandardHost` in the following way:
+For example, :ned:`WirelessHost` is derived from :ned:`StandardHost`, as shown below:

 .. code-block:: ned